Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Currency provided, if any.
 Click the drop-down list to select a different currency.

-The buttons on the bottom refer to the second level tab, that is, to the customer/supplier selected.

 - [HELP]
 Click this button to open the help function.